-This course provides principals of geodetic deformation survey and analysis for structural and ground-based deformation (land slide and crustal deformation).
+This course provides principles of geodetic deformation survey and analysis for structural and ground-based deformation (landslide and crustal deformation).
 The course covers procedures in deformation survey, network adjustment, analysing and interpreting the deformation results.
-At the end of the course, students will gain experiences with several projects on deformation by applying these concepts and technique.
+At the end of the course, students will gain experiences with several projects on deformation by applying these concepts and techniques.